rapid7/metasploit-framework/Writing-External-Python-Modules.md

 ### Why doesn't the module appear when I search for it in msfconsole?

 The module may have errors and fail to load inside of msfconsole.
 Check the framework log file, `~/.msf4/logs/framework.log`, for error messages.
-Also, if the module is not marked as executable, then it will not show up when you search for it in msfconsole.
+Also, **if the module is not marked as executable, then it will not show up when you search for it in msfconsole**.

 ### Why is the output from the Python module not showing up in msfconsole?